angelosaleh/cheatsheet/README.md

 [How To Set Up Software RAID1 on an existing CentOS/RedHat 6.0 System](https://www.howtoforge.com/how-to-create-a-raid1-setup-on-an-existing-centos-redhat-6.0-system)

 Extend size of a linux Raid partition:
-1. Unmount the raid and load the necesary modules
+1.Unmount the raid and load the necesary modules
 ```bash
 sudo mdadm --detail /dev/md1
 /dev/md1: